andreasabel/inCode/entry/introducing-the-backprop-library.md

 discussion on this.

-Writing a `Num` instance for your types is some manageable boilerplate if your type derives Generic (so we can use *[one-liner-instances](http://hackage.haskell.org/package/one-liner-instances)*), like we saw above with the `Num` instance for `Net`.
+Writing a `Num` instance for your types is some manageable boilerplate if your type derives Generic (and we can use *[one-liner-instances](http://hackage.haskell.org/package/one-liner-instances)*), like we saw above with the `Num` instance for `Net`.